n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 - In the bottom left corner of the canvas there are three small icons used to zoom in (**+**) or out (**-**) of the canvas, and reset (**←**) the canvas to the original resolution.
 - At the bottom center of the canvas there is an orange *Execute Workflow* button.
 When you click on it all nodes on the canvas are executed.
 - On the top right corner of the canvas there is an orange circle with a *+* sign inside.
 This button opens the nodes panel.
-You’ll learn more about nodes in the following chapter.
 - In the center of the canvas, there is a square with a green play icon inside.
 This is the *Start node*.
 You will learn more about nodes in the [next section](#nodes).

 ::: tip 💡 Moving the canvas